 Most of us leave our “internet education” in the hands of Google, Facebook and others.
 Google and Facebook are educating more than 2 billions people about what the internet is.
 (3) That’s why, in the last section of this book, I go back to the basics of internet education and digital self-care, so we can better protect our mental well-being in a society where technology has taken over our daily lives.

-That is a book I’d like my family and friends to be able to read.
-Unlike other alarming books and documentaries about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with keys to understand how surveillance capitalist companies tie them in, and explain what alternatives they have.
+This is a book catered towards the non-tech savvy people, as both warning and path forward.
+Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how organizations tie them in, and teach them the skills to identify alternatives.

 Also, I am writing this book as an excuse to engage the conversation and figure out what I will work on next.

 I have written articles for blogs in the US and Europe.
 Some of my writings were translated in Dutch, German, Italian, Turkish, Spanish, French and Portuguese.

 If you would like to take a look at what I have written, here is a selection:

 I worked for the French State as a public relations officer in the digital & technology space.
 I also held various positions in early-stage, Series A and B startups, did some consulting on digital transformation for a dozens of multinationals, and worked as a technology analyst in an investment funds.

 Amongst other things, I’ve been involved with some conferences in Asia.
 I also had a stint working in Democratic People’s Republic of Korea (North Korea), in Pyongyang and its surroundings, with a non-governmental organization.